yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Yhcr-Encounter-intro.md

 1. **Status** - this is already mandatory in FHIR.
 As noted above the use of "planned" is discouraged - use Appointment instead for this.
 2. **Status History** - this is seen as important - to understand the timeline of the Encounter.
 (If there is only a single status then simply replicate it here, so it should always be possible to populate).
 3. **Class** - this provides a basic categorisation, ie Emergency, Inpatient, Ambulatory.
 Should always be known, and vital for meaningful display purposes.
-We have defined a custom code list which, for now, simply replicates the standard list provided by Care Connect.
-However it enables the possiblity of extending the list to cover a wider range of care settings if this is found to be necessary (please get in touch).
+We have defined a custom code list which, for now, simply replicates the standard list provided by Care Connect and adds a code to identify an "Encounter Grouping".
+However it also enables the possiblity of extending the list to cover a wider range of care settings if this is found to be necessary (please get in touch).
 4. **Type** -  fundamental information based on several sets of SNOMED codes which describes the type of clinic or setting where the encounter occurred.
 5. **Subject** - every encounter must be linked to a Patient (not a Group)
 6. **Participant** - it is required to include EXACTLY ONE practitioner who has the "type" of "Primary Performer".
 This should be the main person responsible - someone who it would be useful to contact if further information is desired.
 (If this person changed during the course of the encounter then please pick just ONE to finally hold this key role, and demote the others to "participant")